 Kompas is a three-coordinate probabilistic pattern navigator.
-Each coordinate has a unique travelling pace and a dedicated trigger output.
+Each coordinate has a unique traveling pace and a dedicated trigger output.
 The amount of probability can be adjusted manually or by external voltages.
 Once a coordinate has been adjusted, a new pattern is generated and looped until the next change of direction.

-this tool is the outcome of the environment we are in
+This tool is the outcome of the environment we are in

 Unlike common probability operation, instead of filtering a pre-determined sequence, Kompas uses probability to generate new looping patterns based on the direction you choose.

 - global clock and reset input

 - 3 x 32 step pattern generators with traveling algorithms

 - 2/5/10ms selectable trigger length (via boot settings)